Godfrey-Marosha/vetro-app/README.md

 # login and logout button
 Load the React JavaScript and bootstrap CSS files for the home page and admin.js will render the navigation menu with the Logout button.
 It will also render the Add New Post button.

+# home page
+Now, if you go to http://localhost:3000/home, run npm start and log in, you should able to add new posts, update, and delete existing posts!